Pasho County: Geography

-The Pasho County contains the Brahmaputra–Salween water divide.
+The county is highly mountainous, with an average elevation of about 3260 m above sea level.
+Pasho County contains the Brahmaputra–Salween water divide.
 The Ngajuk La pass (29.6687°N 96.7181°E) is on the divide.
 To the north, Ling Chu flows north and east draning into Salween.
 To the south, Parlung Tsangpo flows south and west to drain into the Tsangpo River (the Tibetan section of Brahmaputra).
+Pasho County hosts the Rakwa Tso lake and the Laigu Glacier.